learninglab-dev/ll-first-reactLab/walkthrough.md

 ```
 Two quick things to note here: (1) The function declaration is preceded by the `export` keyword.
 This is the es6 version of `module.exports`.
 (2) The function/component name is capitalized.
 This is important.
 React will only treat a function as a react component if the name is capitalized in the declaration.

-Next we said that components are functions that return JSX.
+:collision: Next we said that components are functions that return JSX.
 So, let's do that Add a return statement to `Img()` as follows:
 ```js
 export default function Img() {
   return (